yugabyte/ybu/TFE/ybu-31.md

 3. In the “Regions” field, select the same region from the dropdown list that contains the server.

 Once the region has been selected, a new section of the page will appear with the three availability zones as configured in the provider, with the default distribution of one YugabyteDB node in each AZ.
-This will constitute a 3 node multi-zone universe.
+Note that since the RF or Replication Factor was set at 3, we will create a 3 node cluster.

 > **TODO:** Add screenshot of each AZ.